high-Cy/Simple-Blackjack/README.md

 # Simple-Blackjack
-Simple blackjack with dealer that doesn't involve virtual money
+Simple blackjack with dealer, play till no credits remaining